rgpihlstrom/Multiple-Linear-Regression/README.md

 ![Movie_Genres](/images/Movie_Genre.png)

-The features that had the most influence/ wieghts include: 1.2 x Previous Year Appraisals Values : School District Rank : Number of Fortune 500 Companies within 10 miles: Grade Of Home: and Above Square Footage.
+The features that had the most influence/ weights include: 1.2 x Previous Year Appraisals Values : .34 x Above Square Footage: .22 x School District Rank : .15 Number of Fortune 500 Companies.
+Several other features were used in making predictions.
+See Power Point Presentation or Jupyter Notebook “Models” for details

 ![A_Players](/images/A_Players.png)

-Based on the model usings hypothetical changes in the average home features in the model resulted in the following
+Based on the model,  using hypothetical changes in the average home features, the model predicted the following results:

 ![A_Players](/images/Critics_ROI.png)
 ![A_Players](/images/Critics_Popularity.png)

+Greatest Insight:  The weight “Assessor Appraisal Value” had relative to the second most heavy feature “Above Square Footage”.
+The reason this was so insight was the lack of reference to this variable in all my research in regards to determining a home’s sales price.
+Research suggested the agents use CMA (Comps) to set pricings and while I did not have a feature related to CMA I would hypothesize it would be stronger than “Assessor Appraisal Value” in predictive power, no where in my research did I see anyone recommend using “Assessor Appraisal Value” as a potential feature.
+Given it was the heaviest feature in my model I would recommend it be added as a potential attribute to all home predictive models.
+Most research suggest the more common features
+“Location, Location, Location” as well as “Above Square Footage” are most helpful in predicting a homes price not “Assessor Appraisal Value
 ## Extra Credit

-Given the greater than 200% greater weight of Assesor Apprasail Value feature had above the next most impactful feature, above square footable, I thought iit would be interesting to see how well our model would predict Assesor Apprasail Values, more specifically I changed the target value of the original model from a homes sales price I used it to predict the Assesor Apprasail Value.
-Interesting our model predicted/ explained the Assesor Apprasail Value with greater strenght than our second model generated, which did not include the Assesor Apprasail Value as a feature.
-The Assesor Apprasail Value features was not added until my third and forth models.
-See below.
+Given the greater than 200% greater weight of “Assessor Appraisal Value” feature had above the next most impactful feature, “Above Square Footage”, I thought it would be interesting to see how well our model would predict Assessor “Appraisal Values”, more specifically, I changed the target value of the original model from a homes sales price to  “Assessor Appraisal Value”.
+Interesting our model predicted/ explained the Assessor Appraisal Value with greater strength than our second model was able to explain the actual sales price reached, which did not include the “Assessor Appraisal Value” as a feature.
+The “Assessor Appraisal Value” features was not added until later models.
+See below

 ![A_Players](/images/Critics_ROI.png)

-What this suggestes is the factors that the assesors use to create their appraisal is very simliar to those that were provided in our inital dataset.
-The fact that our model explained more variablilyt in the data of the Assesors Apprasal value suggests that assesor use more tanggible features when creating appraisals and then final price buyers pay for a home has factors that are not as tangabli in nature, ie. subject preference
+What this suggests is the factors that the assessors use to create their appraisal is very similar to those that were provided in our initial dataset.
+The fact that our model explained more variability in the data of the Assessors Appraisal Value suggests that assessor use more tangible features when creating appraisals, which were present in our initial dataset, than buyers and sellers use to reach final sales price.
+More specifically, Assessors rely more heavily on the tangible features when developing appraisals than buyers and seller use to achieve final prices which certainly has an element of intangibility (i.e.. buyer preference, which is entirely subjective)

 ## Conclusions

-This analysis leads to three recommendations helping King County Reality acheive higher seller commisions:
+This analysis leads to three recommendations helping King County Reality achieve higher seller commissions:

-- **Physical "Controllable Features**  As real estate agents look to coach prospective sellers on features to improve to maximize sales price they should focus on Square Foot Main Level, as well as increasing Grade related features such as custom cabinets, and other various customozizations that make home less basic and more custom
+- **Physical "Controllable Features**  As real estate agents look to coach prospective sellers on features to improve to maximize sales price they should focus on “Above Square Footage”, as well as increasing “Grade” which is related to features such as custom cabinets, and other various customizations that make home less basic and more designer/ custom
-- **Location "Influencable" Features”** WHile the above "controllable" features allow sellers to make short-term efforts and realize instant benefits, location based features such as the ranking of the school district in which a home resides or the number of attractions within close proximity to a home is very difficult to impact in a direct manner.
+- **Location "Influenceable" Features”** While the above "controllable" features allow sellers to make short-term efforts and realize instant benefits, location based features such as the ranking of the school district in which a home resides or the number of attractions within close proximity to a home is very difficult to impact in a direct manner.
 However, over the course of several years a home owner can look to invest in efforts and finances to improve school performance and or influence political decisions related to politicians who believe in bringing more attractions to the area in which a home resides.

-- **Setting "bBtter" More Informed Prices**  Based on the 200% delta between the Assesor Apraisal feature and the next biggest feature suggests that this feature could be very intrumental in augmenting the current processes real estate agents use in setting prices.
-This could be especially true in situation where CMA data is either not available or not as applicable as desired.
+- **Setting "Better" More Informed Prices**  Based on the 200% delta between the “Assessor Appraisal Value” feature and the next biggest feature suggests that this feature could be very instrumental in augmenting the current processes real estate agents use in setting prices.
+This could be especially true in situation where CMA data is neither not available, nor as applicable as desired.

 ### Next Steps

-Further analyses could yield additional insights to help King County Reality Increase Revenue From Sales Commisions
+Further analyses could yield additional insights to help King County Reality Increase Revenue from Sales Commissions

-- **Augment the Current Model** Look to add prediction accuracy by studying the homes that showed the largest difference between the predicted and the actual values of a the sold home.
-Additionally looking to features requiring interactivity could be explored as many factors that would seem to be impactful were elimnated due to VIF.
+- **Augment the Current Model** Look to add prediction accuracy by studying the homes that showed the largest difference between the predicted and the actual prices of homes sold.
+Additionally, looking to add features requiring interactivity could be explored as many factors that would seem to be impactful were eliminated due to VIF.
-- **Creating Additional Models**  The model created was optimized for the most frequent "Common/ Main stream" home prices, quantity of square footage, number of bathroom/ rooms, lot size and several other realated features were honed to predict homes that would be foound in the middle of the bell curve for normalized data.
+- **Creating Additional Models**  The model created was optimized for the most frequent "Common/ Main stream" home prices, quantity of square footage, number of bathroom/ rooms, lot size and several other related features were used to predict homes that would be found in the middle of the bell curve of a normalized dataset (Homes between ~$300-~$900k, Bedrooms between 1-4, Lot Size 4,000 – 12,000, Other).
 Additional models could be created focused on homes <$200k, >$900k, Waterfront, large Lot Size, etc
-- **Deployment** Once we have optimized our models and or generated enough model to account for the wide variety of home features that are present in the King County district look to automate and deploy via a web based interface and made available to the larger public for impromptu consumption
+- **Deployment** Once we have optimized our models and or generated enough models to account for the wide variety of home present in the King County district I would look to automate and deploy the models via a web based interface and make it available to the larger public for impromptu consumption and a potential Marketing tool to generate web traffic and brand awareness

 ## For More Information